stellar/go/services/horizon/docker/verify-range/README.md

 | 2                           | 191    | 255  |
 | 3                           | 255    | 319  |

+#### `docker run` example
-Running the image locally with `docker run`
+Running the verify-range image as local container with `docker run`
-* example to run verify range with captive, same as before:
+* run verify range and use captive core to get ledgers from pubnet:
   ```
   docker run -e FROM=63 \
                       -e TO=127 \